AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 callerid = "Repeater" <0000000000> ; callerid for phone calls
 accountcode = RADIO                ; account code (optional)
 ```
-You should also add entries to the function stanza so that users can bring up or take down the autopatch:
+You should also add entries to the `[functions]` stanza so that users can bring up or take down the autopatch:

 ```
 [functions]